So, you want to run one of our hotels?

 - "On your application, you tell us that you worked at the Courtyard in Podunk for three years.
 But what we got back on your reference checks is that you worked there just under two years.
 What's up with that?"

 This isn't my first question, but I ask it early on.
 I want to see how the applicant responds to getting busted, being called out on something.
-Will (s)he get belligerent or defensive, or will (s)he own the 'mistake' and take responsibility for it and agree to never let it happen again?
+Will (s)he get belligerent or defensive, or try to fast-talk or smooth-talk or glib-talk his or her way out of it; or will (s)he own the 'mistake' and take responsibility for it and agree to never let it happen again?

 It also lays the groundwork for our talk about how everyone has something in their past that's not all it should be: I'm going to give you every chance to communicate to me the best you have to offer; in return, let's be candid with each other up front.
 Anyone we hire is going to have problems.
 If we know what we're getting in to, we can anticipate them and deal with them as they come up, and find ways to compensate for them in the meanwhile so they won't be such a problem.